 Lyle Stevens, co-founder and CEO of Mavrck“, told us that “If you are using an OKRs based management approach, Weekdone is the best tool I have seen for documenting what the objectives are and keeping them all aligned to each other.”
 OKRs keep your goals in front of everyone and are beneficial for teams of any size.

-Weekdone is a continuous performance management and goal setting tool that helps you get a clear overview of what's going on in your team.
+Weekdone is continuous performance management and goal-setting tool that helps you get a clear overview of what’s going on in your team.
 It also makes sure your employees stay engaged, productive, and focused.

 The OKR system in Weekdone was built to scale with your company to help avoid the problems we went through when growing.
 It allows you to customize both who has access to your OKRs and on how many levels you use it.
 You’ll be able to stop playing catch-up and always have all the relevant information in front of you.
 This makes it an ideal fit for both 5-person teams and 1000-employees companies.